 Crime and personal safety

 Despite soaring crime rates and dismal-sounding statistics, you are unlikely to run into trouble in Mexico if you stick to well-travelled paths.
 Even in Mexico City, which has an appalling reputation, the threat is not that much greater than in many large North American and European cities.
 Obviously there are areas in cities where you wander alone, or at night, at your peril; but the best precaution is common sense.
-The narco war, and the still rumbling conflict in Chiapas do not generally affect tourists.
+The narco war, and the still simmering conflict in Chiapas, do not generally affect tourists.

 Petty theft and pickpockets are your biggest worry in Mexico, so don’t wave money around, try not to look too obviously affluent, don’t leave cash or cameras in hotel rooms and deposit your valuables in your hotel’s safe if it has one (make a note of what you’ve deposited and ask the hotelier to sign it if you’re worried).
 Crowds, especially on public city transport, are obvious hot spots: thieves tend to work in groups and target tourists.
 Distracting your attention, especially by pretending to look for something (always be suspicious of anyone who appears to be searching for something near you), or having one or two people pin you down while another goes through your pockets, are common ploys.
 Razoring of bags and pockets is another gambit, as is the more brutish grabbing of handbags, or anything left unattended even for a split second.
 Mugging is less common than pickpocketing, but you should steer clear of obvious danger spots, such as deserted pedestrian underpasses in big cities – indeed, avoid all deserted areas in big cities.
-When using ATM machines, use those in shopping malls or enclosed premises, and only in daylight when there are plenty of people around.
+Use ATMs in shopping malls or enclosed premises, and only in daylight when there are plenty of people around.

 Robbery and sexual assault on tourists by cab drivers are not unknown, and it is not a good idea to hail a cab in the street in Mexico City.
 Instead, phone for a radio cab or, failing that, take the next best option and get a cab from an official sitio.
 At night the beaches in tourist areas are also potentially dangerous.